Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Deep Generative Models and Langevin Sampling

 where for the variance-preserving (VP) choice,

-This yields marginal distributions \(p_t(x)\) that interpolate between the data and near-Gaussian noise as \(t\) increases.
+This yields marginal distributions $p_t(x)$ that interpolate between the data and near-Gaussian noise as $t$ increases.

-\textbf{Reverse SDE.} The time-reversed process follows
+\textbf{Reverse SDE} The time-reversed process follows

-where \(W'_t\) is a reverse-time Wiener process.
-A neural network \(s_\theta(x,t)\) is trained by score matching to approximate \(\nabla_x\log p(x, t)\).
+where $W'_t$ is a reverse-time Wiener process.
+A neural network $s_\theta(x,t)$ is trained by score matching to approximate $\nabla_x\log p(x, t)$.

-\textbf{Predictor–Corrector sampling.} Once the score network is trained, our SAL sampling is applicable.
-SAL can also be integrated seamlessly into the predictor-corrector sampling scheme proposed by \citet{song2020score}.
-The predictor-corrector sampler interleaves: \begin{itemize} \item \emph{Predictor}: an Euler–Maruyama step of the reverse SDE,
+\textbf{Predictor–Corrector sampling.} Once the score network is trained, our CASAL sampling is applicable.
+CASAL can also be integrated seamlessly into the predictor-corrector sampling scheme proposed by \citet{song2020score}.
+The predictor-corrector sampler interleaves the following steps. \begin{itemize} \item {Predictor}: an Euler–Maruyama step of the reverse SDE,

-\item \emph{Corrector}: a few steps of Langevin MCMC to refine samples,
+\item {Corrector}: a few steps of Langevin MCMC to refine samples,

-\end{itemize} Similar to the previous sections, these formulas take the form of~\eqref{eq:time-varying_langevin}, with different time-varying potential gradients~$\nabla f(x, t)$.
+\end{itemize} Similar to the previous sections, these formulas take the form of~\eqref{eq:time-varying_langevin}, with different time-varying potential gradients~$\nabla f(x, t)$ and step sizes.

 \paragraph{Summary} Across EBMs, diffusion models, and hybrid schemes, the core sampling formula is an overdamped Langevin update, possibly annealed through noise scales.
-This makes our constrained sampling algorithm SAL compatible with all these approaches as a zero-shot plug-in.
+This makes our constrained sampling algorithm CASAL compatible with all these approaches as a zero-shot plug-in.